qeeqbox/access-control/README.md

 - Environment conditions

 #### Discretionary Access Control (DAC)
-Access based on owner decision
+Access based on owner decision and it uses an Access Control List (ACL) authorization (It uses it to determine who can access resources)

 - The data owner of an organization determines the level of access